securingdev/infosec_mentors_project/README.md

 ###The InfoSec Mentors Project - going Open Source on 03/09/2017
-Building a community for those that both seek out and provide mentorship in Information Security.
+Building a community for those that both seek and wish to provide mentorship in Information Security.

 ###Mission Statement: